Dear R eaders:

 Manufacturing Company, 1861, p.
 59)

-vehicles, but in less than a mile I had
+less than a mile I had another encounter

 Woodcut